 - 1. Reduce and eliminate stigma and discrimination. - 2.
-Augment behavioral health funding, consistent with the principles of least restrictive care and adequate access and oppose any cuts. - 3.
-Promote the principles of the Mental Health Master Plan. - 4.
-Promote appropriate services to be delivered in the least restrictive setting possible. - 5.
-Support the mission, training and resources for local behavioral health boards and commissions. - 6.
-Encourage the quality of the stakeholder process, improves the participation of consumers and family members, and fully represents the racial/cultural and age demography of the targeted population. - 7.
-Uphold the principles and practices of the Mental Health Services Act.
+Augment behavioral health funding, consistent with the principles of least restrictive quality evidence based care and easy, timely access to services for all Californians eligible for care in the public behavioral health system. - 3.
+Promote appropriate services to be delivered in the least restrictive setting possible. - 4.
+Support the mission, training and resources for local behavioral health boards and commissions. - Encourage a stakeholder process that fully embraces the participation and voice of consumers, family members, and providers, and fully represents the diversity and inclusion of persons served by the California public behavioral health system. - 6.
+Monitor the implementation of the Behavioral Health Services Act.